hasanzaidi/doctors-rota-generator/README.md

 ## Future features
 1. Add concept of ward so that cannot have < 2 on a ward
 1. Add ability to configure number of hours that each of the 10 doctors can work
-1. Add ability to configure other values such as max hours, max days in a row
+1. Add ability to configure other values such as number of weeks, max hours, max days in a row